 - Surgeons and physicians of a hospital

-What are the requirements of the US L1 visa?
+What are the L1 visa requirements?

 Applicants for the L1 visa must provide the following documents: